Deveryware/ansible-role-mysql-replication/README.md

-# Ansible Role: MySQL Replication Master Slave
+# Ansible Role: MySQL Replication

 This role is implemented as an extension to [tleguern's ansible-role-mysql][tleguern-mysql], itself a redesign of [geerlingguy's][geerlingguy-mysql] only containing the bare minimum.